raybesiga/yokogao/README.md

 ```
 For a simple Curl tutorial that uses the Github API, check [this one](https://gist.github.com/caspyin/2288960) out.

+> Please use your Github username wherever `raybesiga` is used

 Edit the ```yokogao/views.py``` file to look this way:

 ```